 These words came to pass.
 He subsequently became ill.

-The temple director asked him, “How has the master’s honored condition
+The temple director asked him, “How has the master’s honoured condition been lately?”

 Master Ma said, “Sun-faced buddha.
 Moon-faced buddha.”